ramit21/Spring-Security-Demo/README.md

 		http://localhost:8080/rest/hello

-Notice 401 ‘Unauthorized’ is returned in response
+Notice 401 ‘Unauthorized’ is returned in response.

 5. Now make a post request to get the token (in actual scenario, this token will be created by auth server):